A Biologically Plausible Dense Associative Memory with Exponential Capacity: Conclusions

 This work introduces a novel Dense Associative Memory~\cite{krotov2021large} that achieves exponential storage capacity in the number of hidden neurons, overcoming the limitations of previous two-layer models.
 By using a threshold activation function, with a theoretically derived threshold, the network supports distributed hidden representations, allowing each hidden neuron to participate in multiple memories.
 This enables compositional storage of complex and correlated patterns, reducing redundancy while maintaining robust retrieval.

-Specifically, the network achieves exponential capacity, \(2^{N_h}\), using only \(N_h N_v\) parameters.
+Notably, the network achieves exponential capacity, \(2^{N_h}\), using only \(N_h N_v\) parameters.
 In contrast, previous two-layer implementations were limited to a maximum capacity of \(N_h\) (\cite{krotov2021large}).
-As a result, the number of memories per weight grows as \(\frac{2^{N_h}}{N_h N_v} \approx 2^{N_h}\), while in previous implementations it is at best \(\frac{1}{N_v}\).
+As a result, in the proposed network, the number of memories per weight grows as \(\frac{2^{N_h}}{N_h N_v} \approx 2^{N_h}\), while in previous implementations it is at best \(\frac{1}{N_v}\).
 Even for complex datasets such as MNIST and CIFAR-10, networks with only 50 and 500 hidden units, respectively, were able to store tens of thousands of highly correlated memories and associate the vast majority of them with unique minima, whereas previous models could not store more memories than the number of hidden units (see Appendix\ref{App:compare_with_DenseAMs}).

 Beyond storing exponentially many memories, the network is also able to generalize to novel inputs.
 This behavior arises because the hidden layer encodes a set of basic memories that can be flexibly composed to represent previously unseen patterns, associating them with distinct minima rather than forcing retrieval toward the nearest stored pattern, while still producing meaningful, class-consistent representations.
 Our results are consistent with biological principles of feature learning, as embodied in hierarchical predictive coding models, which detect novelty and generalize by recombining features across successive levels of abstraction (\cite{li2025predictive,salvatori2021associative}).
 This mechanism further illustrates that learning the underlying compositional structure of naturalistic data enables a biological associative memory to effectively support both memorization and generalization.